 My 2018 goal is to achieve my LRPS, and to enter more photo competitions.
 After all, the two I have entered achieved runner up and winner.

-Always to continue to improve, and study, hence the quote from Leo Palmer on my homepage
+Always to continue to improve, and study, hence the quote from Leo Palmer on my homepage, to look back at the previous year's work and see an improvement

-Helmut Newton for portrait with a touch of glamour, eroticism, even to Playboy shoots
+Helmut Newton for portrait with a touch of glamour, eroticism, even having undertaken shoots for Playboy

 Gina Milicia.
-Sicilian born Gina moved to Australia and has photographed just about every celebrity worldwide over the past 25 years or so
+Sicilian born Gina moved to Australia and has photographed just about every celebrity worldwide over the past 25 years.

 The Gibson family, especially Frank, local photographers to the Isles of Scilly.